 To make a long story short, location tracking in the Google Photos app comes down to metadata.
 This refers to the hidden data embedded within the pictures you take.
 If you don’t turn off location tracking for images, your photos reveal where you stood when you took them.

 You can also use this to your advantage, like seeing an old photo and thinking, “I’d love to go there again.”
-Your metadata holds the answers if you can’t remember where you took old pictures.
+If you can’t remember where you took old pictures, your metadata holds the answers.
 Tap or click here to find out where you took a picture.

 Whether or not you want to turn off location tracking, you should first see all the data Google Photos has collected.
 Here are two ways to check Google Photos and see everything Google knows about you: